 As a Faculty of Engineering, Computer and Mathematical Sciences student, you may be able to complete an industry placement or internship overseas.
 Some third-party-provider programs may count towards internship requirements, such as the ‘practical experience’ requirement for engineering students.
 Find out more about preferred providers, and available short internship and placement programs.

 If you are completing an engineering degree with us, you may be able to complete the practical experience requirement of your degree overseas.
-Find out more about practical experience.
+Find out more about practical experience - overseas experiences.